bluecube/pickle_risc/design.md

         - `7`
         - WO
         - triggers the MMU write at given MMUAddr
-- Separate instruction virtual address space
+- Separate virtual address spaces for data / code
-    - Still accessible through memory mapping
+    - To acces code from a process, the OS must map the memory as data
+    - Exception is the ldp (load from program mmemory) instruction that allows each process to read its program space freely
 - Interrupts
 - System instructions:
     - Syscall instruction
         - Causes software interrupt
-        - pass 6bit immediate value into high 8 bits of `IntCause`
+        - pass immediate value into `IntCause`
             - Quickly distinguish what's necessary in interrupt handler
                 - syscall, vs IPC call, vs breakpoint, ...
     - Break instruction